Chase the Dot: The Ultimate Cat Sport

 Here's the second warning: I haven't heard of a cat falling for this, but some dogs become so addicted to the laser dot that they can think of nothing else.
 An otherwise normal Rottweiler, for example, may take to stalking through the house hour after hour, panting, glassy-eyed, swinging his heard, scanning the floor, looking for The Dot.
 Perhaps the dog's owner can ignore this, but sooner or later a roommate or spouse says, "I can't stand this loony dog another minute.
 Will you please make him stop?"
 The owner whips out the laser and gives the dog a game of chase-the-dot until it's so exhausted it has to sleep for a while.
 This placates the complainer, but also guarantees that the dog will search even longer and harder the next time.

 Clicker trainer and teacher Sherri Lippman introduced me to the solution for this particular problem: always start and end the dot from the same place.
 Sherri uses the toe of her shoe.
-The dot first appears there, and then, when the game is over, goes back to disappear at the same spot.
-This will help your cat understand that the dot has gone for now and the worst that can happen is that for a time she may stare longingly at the toe of your shoe.
+The dot first appears there, and, when the game is over, goes back to disappear at the same spot.
+This will help your cat understand that the dot has gone for now—the worst that can happen is that for a time she may stare longingly at the toe of your shoe.

 Enjoy!